-The SIG owner (or a delegate) can then merge your pull request into
+The SIG maintainer (or a delegate) can then merge your pull request into

-If you do not make the changes to pass the AR, or ignore the code review feedback, the SIG owner may reject the changes in the pull request by marking it closed.
+If you do not make the changes to pass the AR, or ignore the code review feedback, the SIG maintainer may reject the changes in the pull request by marking it closed.